 Young children and rice milk

 Rice is often used to make a drink that can be used as a substitute for milk.
 To help reduce their exposure, young children aged under five years should not be given rice milk as a substitute for:

 - infant formula

-Children over four and a half years old and adults can drink rice milk as part of their diet.
+Children over five years old and adults can drink rice milk as part of their balanced diet.